joaocasimirodev/unreal_mastermind_source/README.md

 # Mastermind - Source Code

 This project is a recreation of Mastermind with numbers as seen in the game Sleeping Dogs.

-All UI animations where achieved by using Tweens, code based animations.
+It was developed using Unreal Engine 5, and all functionality was written in C++, all UI animations where achieved by using Tweens, code based animations.

 You can try the demo [here](TBA).